syncfusion-content/blazor-docs/blazor/stock-chart/panning.md

 # Panning in Blazor Stock Chart Component

-By default, panning is enabled in the Stock Chart, ensuring that users can immediately start interacting with the chart upon rendering.
-This default behavior is controlled by the [EnablePan](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartZoomSettings.html#Syncfusion_Blazor_Charts_StockChartZoomSettings_EnablePan) property, which is set to true by default in the [StockChartZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartZoomSettings.html).
+To ensure that users can start interacting with the chart as soon as it renders, panning is enabled by default in the stock chart.
+The [EnablePan](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartZoomSettings.html#Syncfusion_Blazor_Charts_StockChartZoomSettings_EnablePan) property in the [StockChartZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartZoomSettings.html), which by default has the value **true**, defines this default behavior.

 ```cshtml
 @using Syncfusion.Blazor